dHolmesWebsite/HolmesPortfolio/README.md

-###A WordPress Theme Project.
+###A WordPress Theme Project

-The theme was built from scratch with a strong focus on accessibility and performance, following **WCAG 2.1 AA** guidelines.
+The theme was built from scratch with a strong focus on web accessibility, following **WCAG 2.1 AA** guidelines.
 The aim was to create a reusable base theme that could be adapted for future websites.

 ###Features

-- WCAG AA–compliant theme structure
+- WCAG AA–compliant theme
-- Semantic and accessible HTML
-- Keyboard navigation across menus and interactive elements
+- Keyboard navigation across menus and other elements
 - ARIA attributes added where required
-- High-contrast, readable CSS styles

 ###Custom Admin Menu Options (PHP)

-- Theme-specific settings added to the WordPress admin
+- Theme-specific settings added to the WordPress admin area
 - Allows extra content and layout control without relying on plugins (social - media links, business button, styling options)

 ###Mega Menu